ykasidit/bluetooth_gnss/README.md

 Build instructions
 -----------

-* Install the the [Flutter SDK](https://flutter.dev/docs/get-started/install) as per official instructions including the 'Android setup' to complete the Android SDK installation if not installed yet.
+* Install the the [Flutter SDK](https://flutter.dev/docs/get-started/install) as per official instructions including the 'Android setup' and make sure that the Android SDK is installed.

 * Test the flutter sdk:
 `flutter sdk-path`